 If there is only 1 location in a city, use the city: Target – Chula Vista, or use the Store #: UPS – Store # 0123.

-If there are 2 locations in a city, use the Store # (see above) or use the street address and city: Starbucks – Clairmont Mesa Blvd, Kearny Mesa.
+If there are 2 locations in a city, use the Store # (see above) or use the street and city: Starbucks – Clairmont Mesa Blvd, Kearny Mesa.

 Populate the Parent Account field on all franchise and corporate accounts as the Headquarters Account.
 If no HQ Account exists, search for the Company HQ information on Google and create a new Account with the official Company name (Ex.
 Target Corporation, Inc.), company website, and Headquarters Address.